alexch/codelikethis/public/projects/yelpington.md

 >>>>>>>>>>>>>>>>
 ```

 This example shows why git *cannot* automatically resolve intra-line conflicts.
 As a human, you are the only one capable of making this sort of *semantic* choice.
-You must decide whether this file would be better off with one or the other or a creative combination, and you should communicate with other humans about this decision, in the GitHub discussion thread or face-to-face.
+You must decide whether this file would be better off with one or the other or a creative combination of both changes, and you should communicate with other humans about this decision, in the GitHub discussion thread or face-to-face.

+## Secret Sneaky Teacher Step

+* If a student team is not getting merge conflicts, force one: after a PR is created, go into the main repo and commit a change to that file.

 ## Icebox